cupidbow20000/cupidbow20000/README.md

 - 💬 Ask me about Fullstack development, Distributed systems, JavaScript, TypeScript, Nodejs, Python and Blockachain technology.
 - 🏅Full Stack & Blockchain Developer - Available for Hire (Remote, Full Time)
 - 📫 How to reach me:  hiroshi.tokudome0921@gmail.com

-  **Availability & Commitment**

-   As an individual freelancer without any ongoing projects, I am available to work full-time and at any time required.
-My career goal is to continuously learn and grow my skills from a technical standpoint while acquiring new skills over time.

-   **Contact & Further Information**

-   Please feel free to reach out if you are interested in building something together or require more information about my experience.
-I look forward to connecting with you and discussing how I can contribute to the success of your project.
  </div>